catalyst-cooperative/pudl-zenodo-storage/README.md

 hello@catalyst.coop.

 One last thing-- Zenodo archives for particular datasets are referred to as "depositions".
-Each dataset is it's own deposition that gets created when the dataset is first uploaded to Zenodo and versioned as the source releases new data that gets uploaded to Zenodo.
+Each dataset is its own deposition that gets created when the dataset is first uploaded to Zenodo and versioned as the source releases new data that gets uploaded to Zenodo.